nkratzke/pingpong/README.md

-If you are working with Ubuntu LTS 14.04 cloud machines (following user-data is not tested with other distributions) capable to do cloud-config you can use the following [user-data](cloud-init.txt) to simply the setup of your machines a little bit:
+If you are working with Ubuntu LTS 14.04 cloud machines (following user-data is not tested with other distributions) capable to do cloud-config you can use the following [user-data](cloud-init.txt) to simplify the setup of your machines a little bit:

 ```
 #cloud-config